-The Compensation Committee held four meetings during 2010.
-All members of the Compensation Committee attended all meetings of the committee during their 2010 tenure.
+The Compensation Committee held four meetings during 2011.
+All members of the Compensation Committee attended at least 75% of all meetings of the committee during their 2011 tenure.
 The annual Compensation Committee Report on Executive Compensation is included in this Proxy Statement.